Strawberry Shortcake: Merchandise

 In 1979, toy manufacturer Kenner licensed the character and released the first Strawberry Shortcake doll.
 At the time, Strawberry Shortcake resembled a typical rag doll, complete with freckles, a mop of red yarn curls, and dressed in a red dress with a white apron, green and white striped socks and a pink bonnet with strawberry print.
 To reflect this, the first toy was constructed to be a rag doll, designed by Muriel Fahrion and made by Susan Trentel, Fahrion's sister.

-In May 1983, following a court case, copyrights to Strawberry Shortcake were granted to Barbi Sargent from American Greetings Corporation.
+In May 1984, following the ruling in Sargent v.
+American Greetings Corp., copyrights to Strawberry Shortcake were granted to Barbi Sargent.
 Later on, Sargent returned the copyrights to American Greetings so that they could continue with the success of the Strawberry Shortcake franchise.

 During the 1980s, Strawberry Shortcake became popular with children throughout the United States.
 At the time, there were many related products, such as children's books, sticker albums, clothing, bedding, a video game by Parker Brothers entitled Strawberry Shortcake Musical Match-Ups for the Atari 2600, and Bike's Big Wheels.

 The Strawberry Shortcake Bicycle was introduced in 1983 and production ended in 1990.
 Over the bike's seven-year model run, it is estimated that over 1 million of the Strawberry Shortcake Bicycles were sold, making the bike one of the most popular licensed character themed bikes ever produced.
 Several TV specials were made featuring the characters, one each year between 1980 and 1985, by which time the characters' popularity had diminished.
 Kenner produced no new dolls or toys thereafter.

 American Greetings manufactured Strawberry Shortcake Christmas ornaments, which are included in the Clara Johnson Scroggins collection, one of the world's largest ornament collections.